 Some vitamin C-rich winter fruits and vegetables include, blood oranges, broccoli, Brussels sprouts, cabbage, celery root (celeriac), kale, passion fruit, persimmons, rutabagas, sweet potatoes, turnips, and winter squash.
 Vitamin C-rich foods help protect cells from free radical damage, help with vitamin E regeneration, improve iron absorption and some believe vitamin C may shorten the duration or help prevent colds.

 Much cold weather produce also serves up an excellent ‘dose’ of vitamin A, which functions to preserve and improve eyesight as well as help fight viral infections.
 Some of the best include: bok choy, Brussels sprouts, cabbage, carrots, collard greens, kale, passion fruit, rutabagas, sweet potatoes, and winter squash.

 Try roasting root vegetables like, parsnips, sweet potatoes, beets, turnips, celeriac, and rutabaga with a sprinkle of salt, pepper and a drizzle of olive oil.
 Forty-five minutes later you will have a hearty, delicious, and outstandingly nutritious side dish or even main course for any winter meal.

 Snack on apples, blood oranges, Clementine, grapefruits, passion fruits, pears, and red currants to taste the flavors and gain the nutritional benefits of winters best fruits.

-Use SupermarketGuru’s suggestions to make a shopping list, or ask the produce manager in your local supermarket to direct you to the freshest seasonal picks!
-Happy and healthy shopping and enjoy.
+Use SupermarketGuru’s suggestions to share with shoppers, make a handy shopping list for your customers, and use singage to direct shoppers to the freshest seasonal picks!